Sunday, June 29, 2025

 'That's okay, Jimmy.
 I give up!'

 According to A.J., the Trumbo Kid had bolted to the top five on the short list of adventure guides.
-Jimmy is a walking encyclopedia with instant recall of the past and present of Canyonlands, and he continues to add to his resume.
+Jimmy is a walking encyclopedia with instant recall of Canyonlands' past and present, and he continues to add to his resume.
 To top it off, Jimmy is no longer a skinny kid but, along with his 6-2 frame, has put on a good fifty pounds.
 Jimmy has often said, 'I give all the credit in the world to Maria and her visits to the ranch.
 She needs to be the head cook at some fancy restaurant.

 'That is simply amazing,' John said.
 "Jimmy, you are flying with the eagles.
 You are right where you are supposed to be.'